Bootstrap Typography

 Bootstrap also provide base styles for many of most commonly used elements including: headers, lists, and tables.
 These elements have been styled using element selectors.
 This makes it easy to add additional styling later.

 In addition, to the base styles, Bootstrap also include typography classes.
-We will cover many of them in more detail on the next page, but some helpful ones include the header classes (.h1
+We will cover many of them in more detail on the next page, but some helpful ones include the header classes (.h1 through .h6), which will match styles for the element, even if the element is not used.

 <div class="h2">Header 2</div>

 There is also display headings, which provides a different style header design to make them standout.
-There are four versions of display headers: .display-1
+There are four versions of display headers: .display-1 through .display-4.
+These classes can be used to override the existing header styles.

 <h1 class="display-1">Display 1</h1>